Table of Contents

 Distribution involves consideration of:

 - where in the body the drug residues partition into the relative rank order of total radioactive residue(s) distribution in standard tissues from different species

 - the extent of protein binding that occurs.

 Metabolism: different biotransformation products may possess different toxic potentials.
 Therefore, you should provide information on the chemical nature, concentration, and persistence of the total residues.
 The purpose of the metabolism study in the target animal species is to provide the necessary information on the metabolic fate of the veterinary chemical in the edible tissues, and to enable the establishment of the marker residue(s).

-- the characterisation of total radioactive residues, and identification of the main residues components
+- characterisation of total radioactive residues, and identification of the main residues components

-- the postulation of the routes of metabolism of the drug in animals.
+- postulation of the routes of metabolism of the drug in animals.